 The Center for Domestic Peace is a domestic violence shelter located in Marin County at an undisclosed location.
 The Center has a long-standing relationship with the County of Marin and has been the recipient of federal funding for a number of years.
 The funding request for 2017-18 is to add two new beds at their facility.
 The Center for Domestic Peace accepts women and families from all across Marin County and markets their services very effectively.
-Staff recommends the Center for Domestic Peace continue to be funded for this project that expands on their services.
+Staff recommends the Center for Domestic Peace be funded for this project that expands their services.

-4. Code Forward Academy Life Skills (Ethan Berry INC.):
+4. Code Forward Academy Life Skills (Ethan Berry INC.)

 Ethan Berry Nonprofit, Inc. is a nonprofit organization that is based in Oakland, California and is primarily focused on developing life skills and coding skills for middle school and high school aged students.
 Ethan Berry INC applied for countywide funding from his location based in Marin City at Marin City Health and Wellness.
 While the CodeForward Academy is a helpful after-school service, the \$340,000 exceeds our 15% service cap.
-The scope of the funding request, exceeded the available public services funds in all planning areas and although the program is are important, staff is not recommending funding at this time.
+The scope of the funding requested, exceeded the available public services funds in all planning areas and although the program is important, staff is not recommending funding at this time.

-5. Legal Services (Family and Children's Law Center)
+5. Family Law Legal Services (Family and Children's Law Center)

 The Family and Children's Law Center provides low-cost legal assistance to people who are unable to afford private legal services and need help with family law issues including divorce, domestic violence, spousal and child support, and child custody.
 Fees are on a sliding scale basis according to income.
 CDBG funds would be used towards staff salaries.
-CDBG staff feels that the expenditure of CDBG funds for this program is an extremely cost-effective way of providing substantial long-term emotional and financial benefits to families.
-Hispanic clients are very well-represented among the beneficiaries of this program.
-The sponsor's affirmative marketing proposal is excellent.
+Staff is not recommending funds for this program due to the limited funding available in the planning area.